gammapy/gammapy/docs/user-guide/makers/index.rst

 Safe data range definition
 --------------------------

-The definition of a safe data range is done using the `SafeMaskMaker` or manually.
+The definition of a safe data range is done using the `~gammapy.makers.SafeMaskMaker` or manually.

 Using gammapy.makers